10 Questions for Kate Halfpenny

 Weddings are notoriously wasteful, and nothing could be more wasteful than buying a very expensive dress to wear once.
 At The Vendeur, we are big fans of eco alternatives, like reselling or renting your bridal looks.
 However we think that Kate Halfpenny has simply and elegantly hit upon a great solution for getting a little more from your wedding dress.
 In her previous life as a fashion stylist (and friends with Kate Moss no less) Kate grew to understand how the form can be dressed impeccably.
 Her bridalwear label, Halfpenny London has been proudly made in London for the last 15 years.
 Not only does she utilise waste and dead stock fabrics when other bridal designers will only touch virgin fabrics, but she considers each piece well beyond it’s special event.

+The new collection, ‘Unveiled’, showcases the very best of Halfpenny.
+Not only are they inspired by the Halfpenny archives, but archival fabric has been used to create them.
+Intricate details are created using offcuts, crafted by hand and added to delicate embroidery.
+Nothing goes to waste in this range of adaptable and very modern veils.
 Kate insists that the pieces for every collection are versatile and interchangeable.
 She is well known for her modern but elegant separates as well as her wearable dresses and suits.
 A wedding outfit from Halfpenny London would look as comfortable at a party, or the theatre as it would at the end of an aisle, saying ‘I Do.’
 In a world of waste, sustainable design means solving a problem, and Kate Halfpenny has stepped up to the plate.
 We asked the designer 10 Questions about rewearing, sustainable materials and the state of the wedding industry in a post COVID world.

 The Vendeur: 2020 was a brutal year for the wedding industry, what inspired you to keep designing?